dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 Now to get the name of a section, we'll need to find the matching symbol entry, which will give us the offset of the associated string in the string table.
 With that we can now access mostly human-readable names for our kernel.

 Languages built around the C model will usually perform some kind of name mangling to enable features like function overloading, namespaces and so on.
-This is a whole topic on it's own.
+This is a whole topic on its own.
 Name mangling can be through of as a translation that takes place, to allow things like function overloading and templates to work in the C naming model.

 ### Locating The Symbol Table